lilifaj/pandocHtmlTemplate/README.md

 wget https://raw.githubusercontent.com/lilifaj/pandocHtmlTemplate/master/pandocHtmlTemplate.html5
 ```

 It should be copied in the subfolder `~/.pandoc/templates/`.
-If it appears you don't have the folder, you can create it by using:
+If it appears that you don't have the folder, you can create it by using:

 ```
 mkdir -p ~/.pandoc/templates